caricalabs/carica-cfn-tools/README.rst

 `Jinja` is an optional setting that controls whether `Template` will be processed with Jinja2 before being uploaded.
 This setting does not enable Jinja2 for extras; use `JinjaExtras` for that.

+`Tags` may be used to set tags on the CloudFormation stack.
+CloudFormation propogates stack tags to the resources inside the stack, so this can be a convenient way to set tags on resources in your template.

 `Extras` and `JinjaExtras` can be absolute paths or glob patterns relative to the stack config file.